dmnq-dc/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-Week 13 - Project 2
+Week 13 - Project 2 :cold_sweat: :cold_sweat: :cold_sweat:

-Challenge:
+:pushpin: Challenge:
 1. Create the Category and Subcategory DataFrames
 2. Create the Campaign DataFrame
 3. Create the Contacts DataFrame
 4. Create the Crowdfunding Database

 -------------------------

-Create the Category and Subcategory DataFrames
+:bangbang: Create the Category and Subcategory DataFrames :bangbang:

 	1.1 A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
 	1.2 A "category" column that contains only the category titles